Kurdish Institute of Paris

 Most of the institute's activities are focused on the Kurmanji dialect of Kurdish.
 The institute has a library preserving thousands of historical documents, pamphlets and periodicals about Kurds.
-Two representatives from the French Ministry of Interior and the Ministry of Culture provide the link between the institute and the Government of France.
-The institute is headed by Kendal Nezan as president, and Abbas Vali (Swansea University) and Fuad Hussein (University of Amsterdam) as the two vice presidents.
+Two representatives from the French Ministry of Interior and the Ministry of Culture provide the link between the institute and the government of France.
+The institute is headed by Kendal Nezan as president, with Abbas Vali (Swansea University) and Fuad Hussein (University of Amsterdam) as vice presidents.